pauldeen79/TemplateFramework/README.md

 Then you can either use the command line tool 'tf' (Template Framework) or write your own host and reference the Core and TemplateProviders.CompiledTemplateProvider packages.

 There are multiple types of templates supported out of the box:
-- StringBuilder template, which appends to a single output using a StringBuilder which is passed as an argument.
+- StringBuilder template, which appends to a single output using a StringBuilder which is passed as an argument
-- Text Transform template, which has one method that is called to run the template.
-The return type is a string.
+- Text Transform template, which has one method with a return type of string, that is called to run the template
 - Multiple Content Builder template, which allows to create more output files
 - POCO template.
-If the class is not of a supported type, then the ToString method will be called on the template instance.
+If the class is not of a supported type, then the ToString method will be called on the template instance

 To create a StringBuilder template, implement this interface from the TemplateFramework.Abstractions package: